vruusmann/openscoring.io/_posts/2019-06-10-converting_sklearn_tpot_pipeline_pmml.md

 An AutoML algorithm should have no problem going through arbitrary size data matrices by applying feature selection.

-The suggested approach is to split the workflow into two parts.
+The suggested approach is to split the workflow into two stages.
-First, there is a feature engineering part, which accepts a raw data matrix, and transforms it to a 2-D Numpy array.
+First, there is a data pre-processing stage, which accepts a raw data matrix, and transforms it to a 2-D Numpy array.
-Second, there is a TPOT part, which performs the magic.
+Second, there is a TPOT stage, which performs the magic.

-These two parts are executed one after another.
+These two stages are executed one after another.
 They produce fitted "child" `Pipeline` objects, which are joined programmatically into a fitted "parent" `PMMLPipeline` object for a quick and easy conversion to the PMML representation.

 Sample usage: